Continuing Education Activity

 Thiazide type diuretics are contraindicated if the patient is anuric, and in patients with sulfonamide allergies.

 CCBs are contraindicated in patients with hypersensitivity to the drug.
-Non-dihydropyridines contraindications are patients with heart failure with reduced ejection fraction, patients who have sick sinus syndrome, and patients with second or third-degree AV blockade.
+Non-dihydropyridines contraindications are patients with heart failure with reduced ejection fraction, patients with sick sinus syndrome, and patients with second or third-degree AV blockade.
 Dihydropyridine should be avoided in cardiogenic shock patients, severe aortic stenosis, and unstable angina; special caution is necessary when dihydropyridine is useful in hepatic impaired patients.

 Loop diuretics are contraindicated in patients with hypersensitivity to sulfonamides, anuric patients, and patients with hepatic coma.